-I’ll be honest: when I first took Algebra, I had no idea why we were spending weeks on groups, rings, and fields.
-As a CS student, I kept thinking “when am I ever going to use this stuff?”
-Turns out, the answer was everywhere in cryptography.
+When I first took Algebra, I had no idea why we spent weeks on groups, rings, and fields.
+I kept asking myself “when will I actually use this?”
+Turns out, it’s everywhere in cryptography.

 The Basics

-Let’s start simple.
-A group $(G,\cdot)$ is just a set with an operation that plays nicely.
+A group \((G,\cdot)\) is just a set with an operation that plays nicely.
 It needs to be closed (stay within the set), associative (grouping doesn’t matter), have an identity element, and every element needs an inverse.

-The interesting part is when you map between groups while preserving their structure.
-This is called a homomorphism:
+Things get interesting when you map between groups while keeping their structure intact.
+That’s called a homomorphism:

 This structure preservation is actually the backbone of many cryptographic systems.
 Here’s how you might implement this: